oSharpey/cyber-obsidian/year-3/lltcs/CW1.md

 		- Offset of VirtualAlloc = AB237C - AB0000 (+237C)
 		- Zeroes out program memory from 400000 to 485000 (+25FB)
 		- Copies unpacked buffer set at +237C to 400000 (+2619)
-		-
-		- +2645 is where move to data happens
+		- Deletes unpacked binary from memory (+2645)
 		- Jumps to .data (cleanup code)
-		- Deletes original
+		- Deletes original binary, creates new process with new binary

 	- Stage 2:
 		- Checks if a debugger is present